Medically reviewed by Drugs.com. Last updated on Jun 16, 2019.

 Calcium channel blocker overdose

-Based on the American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, calcium chloride, although based on limited evidence, is an effective and recommended treatment in the setting of calcium channel blocker overdose.
+Based on the American Heart Association (AHA) Guideline for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, the Experts Consensus Recommendations for the Management of Calcium Channel Blocker Poisoning in Adults, and the American College of Cardiology/American Heart Association/Heart Rhythm Society (ACC/AHA/HRS) Guideline on the evaluation and management of patients with bradycardia and cardiac conduction delay, calcium chloride is an effective and recommended treatment option in the setting of calcium channel blocker overdose.

 Malignant arrhythmias (including cardiac arrest) associated with hypermagnesemia